YDaiLab/scRegulate/README.md

 If you use **scRegulate** in your research, please cite:

 Mehrdad Zandigohar, Jalees Rehman and Yang Dai.
-2025. **scRegulate: Regulatory Embedded Generative Unified Learning for Optimized Modeling and Inference of Cellular Transcription Factor Activity.** Journal/Conference Name.
+2025. **scRegulate: Single-Cell Regulatory-Embedded Variational Inference of Transcription Factor Activity from Gene Expression** Journal/Conference Name.
 [DOI link here]